mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 **Chris:** [00:06:16] things?
 Yeah, I think there's, there's sort of like two different approaches in my head.
 There's the sort of competitive approach to it and there's the collaborative approach to it.
-Um, and then sometimes they're mixed up in the same company.
+Um, and then sometimes they're mixed up in the same company, right?
-Right.
 Um, but when you talk about ecosystem versus community, I think it's a community when you're all working together.
 Um, and you feel like there's enough space in the pie for everybody to take a slice and continue forward.
-Um, and realistically, I think that's the better option in the longterm.
+Um, and realistically, I think that's the better option in the long-term.
 Because the companies that I've seen take the competitive approach with their ecosystem itself, in which case I wouldn't consider it so much of as much of a community.
-Um, they end up sort of like not doing as well because people are worried about, Oh, if we do this, what will they do?
-Right.
+Um, they end up sort of like not doing as well because people are worried about, Oh, if we do this, what will they do, right?
 If we build this, will they launch their own?
 And then what do we do at that point?
 Whereas like, if you're more collaborative, as you generate these software projects and work with your ecosystem, you end up having.